WolBanking77: Wolof Banking Speech Intent Classification Dataset: Introduction

-However, to build such a virtual assistant, it is necessary to understand the human request to be able to provide an appropriate response.
+However, to build such a virtual assistant, it is necessary to understand human requests in order to provide appropriate responses.
 In Natural Language Processing (NLP), the field that deals with the understanding of human language, is Natural Language Understanding (NLU).
-More particularly in our case, we propose to work with both text and speech given that our objective is to work with African languages which are based on oral tradition.
+In our case, we focus on both text and speech given that our objective is to work with African languages rooted in oral traditions.
 Before doing an NLU task, the first step is to understand the information contained in speech using Spoken Language Understanding (SLU).
-According to the World Bank \citet{WorldBank}, the rate of adult illiterate population in Senegal is 42\%, which means that to facilitate access to a virtual assistant for these populations, it is essential to offer voice processing solutions.
-To determine the intent of a user request, \citet{coucke_snips_2018} approach the problem as an intent detection classification task, carried out from a text or an audio transcription.
+According to the World Bank \citet{WorldBank}, the rate of adult illiterate (see Appendix \ref{App:illiteracy}) population in Senegal is 42\%, which means that to facilitate access to a virtual assistant for these populations, it is essential to offer voice processing solutions.
+To determine the intent of a user request, \citet{coucke_snips_2018} frame the problem as an Intent Detection (ID) classification task, performed either directly from text or from audio transcriptions.

-Models based on neural networks has emerged in recent years in the field of intent detection \citep{gerz_multilingual_2021, krishnan_multilingual_2021, si_spokenwoz_2023}.
-However, very few datasets in African languages \citet{conneau_xtreme-s_2022, mastel_natural_2023, moghe_multi3nlu_2023, mwongela_data-efficient_2023, kasule_luganda_2024} have been explored.
+Models based on neural networks has emerged in recent years in the field of ID \citep{gerz-etal-2021-multilingual, krishnan-etal-2021-multilingual, si_spokenwoz_2023}.
+However, very few datasets in African languages \citet{conneau22_interspeech, mastel_natural_2023, moghe-etal-2023-multi3nlu, mwongela_data-efficient_2023, kasule_luganda_2024} have been explored.
 Even less in the field of e-banking for Sub-Saharan languages.
-Most datasets are in English \citet{coucke_snips_2018} because development costs are very high, and substantial effort is required for their creation.
-This paper presents an intent classification dataset in Wolof, an African and Sub-Saharan language, based on the Banking77 dataset \citet{casanuevaEfficientIntentDetection2020a} which originally comprises both 13,083 customer service queries labeled with 77 intents and an audio dataset based on MINDS-14 \citet{gerz_multilingual_2021} with 14 intents derived from a commercial e-banking system.
+Most existing datasets are in English \citet{coucke_snips_2018}, as their development requires significant financial and human resources.
+In this paper, we present an intent classification dataset in Wolof, an African and Sub-Saharan language, based on the Banking77 dataset \citet{casanuevaEfficientIntentDetection2020a} which originally consists of 13,083 customer service queries labeled with 77 intents.
+In addition, our work also draws on the MINDS-14 dataset \citet{gerz-etal-2021-multilingual}, which contains 14 intents derived from a commercial e-banking system and includes an audio component.